Delay-Xili/Wireframe/README.md

 # 2D Wireframe

 The wireframe parsing task is firstly proposed by Huang et al. [1].
 It proposes the task formulation, a large-scale dataset with wireframe annotations, a baseline method, and a set of evaluation metrics.
 After that, Zhou et al. [4] and propose an end-to-end solution and significantly improves the performance.
 Zhang et al. [3] is a counterpart work and refine the annotations of [1].
 Meanwhile, Xue et al. [8] is a follow-up work of Xue et al. [2] which holds the new state-of-the-art result.
 Lin et al. [6] design a hough transform based convolutional operator to treat the line detection task.
 In order to handle the topology of junction and line, a graph neural network based method LGNN [5] was proposed to resolve the wireframe task.
 Besides, Huang et al. [7] propose to speed up the line detection.
 Strictly speaking, line detection is not wireframe parsing as it does not detect junctions of multiple segments.

 <p align="center">
 <img src="img/demo.gif"  width="400">
 </p>

+The source video above is from [kujiale](https://b.kujiale.com/) website.

 <a name="papers-2d"></a>